lunarc/lunarc_docs/docs/authenticator_howto.md

 ![sample screen](images/add_token2.png "Desktop sample screen")

 Click next to continue.
-This will display a QR-code, which you have to scan with the Pocket Pass app on your smartphone in the next step.  **Make sure no-one can scan your QR-code and compromise you security**
+This will display a QR-code, which you have to scan with the Pocket Pass app on your smartphone in the next step.  **Make sure no-one can scan your QR-code and compromise your security**

 ![sample screen](images/add_token3.png "Desktop sample screen")